ChaningOgden/ChaningOgden.github.io/myblog/about.markdown

 ---

-I am an experienced engineering manager and software development professional with a diverse career spanning innovative technologies and industries.
-From advancing VOIP communication systems for air traffic control to designing wireless surgical tool identification systems, I thrive on solving complex challenges that merge technical ingenuity with impactful business outcomes.

-My professional journey has led me to roles that range from department director to hands-on developer, equipping me with a comprehensive understanding of business operations and technical leadership.
-Notable achievements include expanding device testing and verification capacity by over 400%, automating systems to prevent failures in high-stakes environments, and implementing strategies that increased department revenue by over 15%.

-I’m passionate about leveraging technology to drive efficiency and value, fostering collaborative environments, and empowering teams to exceed expectations.
-Let’s connect to explore innovative solutions and share ideas that make a difference.
+I’m passionate about using technology and strategy to solve complex problems and create meaningful solutions.
+Over the years, I’ve worked across industries ranging from air traffic control to surgical systems and financial services.
+My work has involved optimizing systems, designing innovative tools, and leading teams to deliver results.

+Some highlights of my experience include:
+	•	Expanding testing capabilities by over 400%, enabling long-term business growth.
+	•	Automating processes to improve reliability and prevent critical failures in high-stakes environments.
+	•	Implementing strategies that recovered significant operational savings and increased revenue by 15%.

+With a background in software engineering and an MBA in leadership and strategy, I bring a blend of technical expertise and big-picture thinking to every project.
+Whether it’s developing a product roadmap, refining workflows, or coaching teams, I’m committed to creating value and driving success.

+If you’re looking for a partner in technology consulting, product strategy, or leadership development, let’s connect.

 ## Exploring